senkulabs/breeze-lite/README.md

 # Breeze Lite

-Unofficial Laravel Breeze for Laravel + Inertia + Svelte before Laravel Breeze ship the official for Inertia + Svelte.
-Until then, enjoy!
+Unofficial Laravel Breeze for Inertia + Svelte until Laravel Breeze ship the official for Inertia + Svelte.
+Until then, enjoy! 🍺

 > Lite = Laravel + Inertia + Svelte.
 I like it!